Charte-dot/The-Zodiac-Zone/README.md

    - At the end of the horoscope generation cycle, User is asked if they want another horoscop
    - If the user inputs Y for another horoscope, appliction starts again.
    - If the user inputs N the applications ends.
+   - End text was created with [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,1%3A%20Text%20in%20default%20font/) to generate ASCII art and add nice exit message for the user.

   ![End of application](media/end-game.png)